Do you know what lives in the shadows of your company IT network?

 Are you still tapping in the dark?
 Here is a Shadow IT definition to shine a light on the phenomenon.

 What is Shadow IT and how has it developed?

 In simple words, Shadow IT is defined as the cost of manual workarounds within an operating business.
 More precisely, the term outlines all IT activities that employees carry out inside a company network without organizational approval.

 Not too long ago, IT departments had full control over company-related technology decisions.
 When the term Shadow IT was forged, it mainly comprised unapproved Excel macros or software bundles employees bought at the local supply store.
-Since then, however, Shadow IT has grown substantially.
+Since then, however, Shadow IT and Shadow IT costs have grown substantially.
 How come?

 According to Gartner, Shadow IT management has accounted for 35% of total IT expenditures in 2016.